Call Now 24/7 - Free Consultation! 844-686-5397

 Contact First Responders

-It's important to involve law enforcement, even if you think doing so is overkill.
-The resulting can be the key evidence to ensure your ability to recover compensation.
+It’s important to involve law enforcement, even if you think doing so is overkill.
+The resulting accident report can be the key evidence to ensure your ability to recover compensation.
 Law enforcement can document the scene, interview the parties involved and witnesses, and more to ensure the accident is properly documented.

 Furthermore, try to find out (you can ask) for which department the responding officers work.
-For example, are they Pennsylvania State Police?
-A Sheriff's Office?
+For example, are they the Pennsylvania State Police?
+A Sheriff’s Office?
 Or do they work for a specific city or town?
 There are many different law enforcement agencies in Pennsylvania (and across the country), so knowing where a police report was filed and where the officers work could be invaluable.

 Seek Medical Attention